microsoft/vscode-docs/docs/java/java-testing.md

 ![Report Navigation](images/java-testing/report_navigate.png)

-- For a quick peek of the test status or results, you can see them in test explorer directly.
+- For a quick peek of the test status or results, you can see them in the Test Explorer directly.

 ![Test Status in Explorer](images/java-testing/test-status.png)